-Well, the first thing I want to talk about is, remember that it is totally normal for people to forget about dates.
-I feel that it’s easy for guys to really blame ladies, when if they don’t tap in or check-in about a day.
-It’s very normal for some ladies not to have a calendar or to book things in.
+Well, the first thing I want to talk about is, remembering that it is totally normal for people to forget about dates.
+I feel that it’s easy for guys to really blame ladies, when if they don’t tap in or check-in for about a day.
+It’s very normal for some ladies not to have a calendar or to book things.
 When something else comes up with her friends or her family, she prioritizes that and puts it actually into her planner.

 This ebook has the ultimate plan for every good-intentioned man to find his true love, no matter the previous failures

 Download your free ebook here: 5-steps to Quality Dates

 Cherish this eBook: it contains more than a decade of proven wisdom from my vast experience with single men as a couples therapist, matchmaker, coach and previous eHarmony lead.

 It happens.
 Know that it happens and just come to a place of acceptance and understanding that humans make mistakes.
 That not all of us are really good planners, and it should not affect if she’s really interested in you or not.
 Because it happens even when people are already dating or in relationships seriously.
 This is about making sure that you’re still on her mind.

 When you first planned the date, the first thing to remember is what to do after you’ve planned the date.
 So let’s say you’re like, “Okay, next two weeks from now, we’re going to meet at a coffee shop at 3 PM.”
 Then she responds with a “Sounds good.
 I can’t wait to see you then.”
 The biggest mistake people make is they just drop the texting from there.